 How many nights?

 I think we would have been ok with 2 nights, but I honestly felt like I relaxed so much here, I'm really glad we had 3 nights!
 I think my husband was a little antsy and ready move on, but I liked this place.
-The landscape and very flat.
-A lot different than Santorini, but the beaches were really nice and the water was crystal blue.
+The landscape is very flat, a lot different than Santorini!
+We loved the beaches and the crystal blue water.
 The laid back vibe is definitely our style, so I really enjoyed it here!
 If you are looking for something a little quieter, going in late May is recommended!
 I imagine it is much busier in July and August, but I think it'd be fun to be there when it's a little livelier!

 You can fly or take the ferry from Athens (or another island).
 It's about a 4.5-5 hour fairy ride from Athens or about a 30 minute flight.
 We chose to fly mainly because of the timing worked out better for us!

 Maybe Naxos isn't the first Greek island that jumps to mind when you are planning your getaway, but I am so grateful we chose to visit this place!
 We had a wonderful time on an island that was much quieter and relaxed than other islands.
 It felt like we had room to breathe and get lost without hoards of tourists like you might experience on some of the more touristy islands!

 Are the Greek islands on your bucket list?

 Our first trip to Greece left me wanting more!
 I hope we have the chance to return someday!